 The Boning Knife

 For meat-lovers, the boning knife is an absolute must.
 The thin, curved blade often has a bit of flex to it, making it easier to slice closer to the bones and cleanly separate the meat without losing too much of the flesh.
 It’s also perfect for delicately trimming fat, while its slender tip allows you to easily break away the cartilage in joints.
 Some professional bakers also prefer using a boning knife to carve cakes, core cupcakes and cut cookie dough into shapes.

 The Bread Knife

 The name here is a bit of a misnomer.
 With its eight- to ten-inch serrated blade, a bread knife does a spectacular job of slicing through all types of bread, of course, but it has plenty of other uses in the kitchen.
 When it comes to baking, the bread knife is the perfect tool for leveling cakes as its long blade can slice through an entire layer in just one pass.
-It’s also a great candidate for large, thick-skinned foods like melons and squashes, The serrations on the blade allow you to easily slice through the tough skin without applying too much pressure, while the length of the blade allows you to cut even slices.
+It’s also a great candidate for large, thick-skinned foods like melons, squashes and other tough fall vegetables, The serrations on the blade allow you to easily slice through the tough skin without applying too much pressure, while the length of the blade allows you to cut even slices.

 6 Tips for Taking Care of Your Kitchen Knives

 Now that you know all about the essential knives to keep in your kitchen, here are some tips for how to keep them in perfect working order.

 While this may sound simple, and it is, the fact is that a little residual water or soap left on your knives can have a negative lasting effect.
 Always hand wash your knives immediately after use with warm, soapy water using your hands or a soft sponge if needed.
 Avoid abrasive or colored sponges when washing your knives as this can scratch the metal and damage or discolor the blade.